RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

 * `Ledger` - security - crash when processing bad archive files
     * exploited: no
     * mitigation: code fix
-* `Overlay` - security - ignore SCP messages from a previous incarnation of the network (testnet reset)
+* `Overlay` - security - ignore pogcvm messages from a previous incarnation of the network (testnet reset)
     * exploited: no
     * mitigation: code fix